fbritoferreira/fbritoferreira/Readme.md

 # Filipe Brito Ferreira

 > Software developer with AWS infrastructure and DevOps capabilities.
-Passionate about all aspects of programming and development has contributed to open source projects.
+Passionate about all aspects of programming and development.
 Open-minded and willing to learn.
 I aim to be an asset to any team I work in.